Thailand Travel Information

 .
 There are daily services to Chiang Mai, Chiang Rai, Udon Thani, Had Yai, Phuket, Koh Samui, and other tourist destinations.

 The Airport Link is an elevated electric train system which operates from the center of Suvarnabhumi Airport to Phyathai station, where it connects with the BTS Skytrain system.
 The journey from the Airport to Phyathai takes about 25 minutes.
 The route crosses the MRT Subway route at Makkasan Station.
-The walk from one station to the other takes about 5 minutes via a new elevated pathway.
+The walk from one station to the other takes about 5 minutes via an elevated pathway.

 Bangkok Skytrain (BTS):